158th Infantry Regiment (United States): 1947 to today

+In July 2010 the Bushmasters were once again asked to deploy another forward platoon to Afghanistan in support of 1/181 Infantry.
+The forward Bushmaster platoon conducted security and combat operations in Farah Province, Afghanistan.
+The forward platoon returned to Arizona in October 2011.

 In July 2018, 1st Battalion, 158th Infantry Regiment was mobilized and deployed to Afghanistan in support of Operation Freedom's Sentinel (OFS) with all companies as well as Easy DET. and Fox DET.
-The Battalion returned home to Arizona in May 2019, with many soldiers volunteering to return on orders less than a month later in support of the South West Border Mission.
+The battalion returned home to Arizona in May 2019, with many soldiers volunteering to return on orders less than a month later in support of the Southwest Border Mission.

 Operationally the 158th Infantry Regiment falls under the authority of the 29th Infantry Brigade Combat Team.
 Although the 29th's headquarters is located in Hawaii, the 29th is one of 15 enhanced readiness brigades, with a training requirement to remain capable of being called up and deployed in less than 90 days.